yueyang-wu/CS5330/proj4/statics/readme.txt

 - Instructions for running your executables.
     - There are two executables: arSystem and harrisCorner
     - arSystem is able to detect chessboard corners and ArUco targets.
+      It allows the user to select calibration pictures, and then calibrate the camera.
-It can put AR objects on the two targets at the same time it can also overlay a picture on the ArUco targets
+      It can put AR objects on the two targets at the same time, and it can also overlay a picture on the ArUco targets
         - takes one input, the file path to an image, the image is used to overlay the ArUco target
         - type 'p' to display/remove the image from ArUco targets
         - for the two target, the system calibrate the camera separately